mailsvb/circuit-api-sdk/README.md

 con.on('log', console.log);
 con.on('error', console.error);

-// listener for reconnection events con.on('reconnection', console.log('reconnected'));
+// listener for reconnection events (no data sent on event) con.on('reconnection', console.log('reconnected'));

+// listener for disconnection events (no data sent on event) con.on('disconnection', console.log('disconnected'));

 // listener for item added events con.on('itemAdded', console.log);